Blog /Loyalty Strategy

 These numbers assume consistent traffic and the $58 figure from Spiegel/Harvard.
 Your actual value per review depends on your market, competition density, and current rating.
 The directional difference holds regardless: more reviews = more revenue.

-The Wallet pass advantage that points programs can not replicate
+The Wallet pass advantage that points programs cannot replicate

 When a guest adds a reward to Apple Wallet or Google Wallet, something changes in the relationship.
 The reward is no longer a forgotten email or an app they will never open.
 It is on their phone, between their credit card and their boarding pass.